matte-ek/BanchoMultiplayerBot/README.md

 To clearly what I meant with extra features:
 * Completely abstract the whole "separate lobby config" stuff, configure the lobbies once within the UI and forget about it.
 It'll save them and either rejoin/create them for you, with their respective configs.
-* Ability to fully recover and pick up where it left of during a restart, network issues, bancho restart etc.
+* Ability to fully recover and pick up where it left of during a normal restart, network issues, bancho restart etc.
 * Ability for me to add more features in the future, for example like what I did with the map pp counter.

 This is a bit more complicated to get up and running than other bots as of now, if you just want a normal osu! auto host rotate bot up and running, I would highly recommend the mentioned alternatives above for now.
 The reason to this is mostly due to the WebUI, might add functionally for something like Discord in the future.